teratron-git/teratron-git/README.md

 - 🔭 Work for an international automotive company as a Leading Electronics and Data Specialist for over 12 years
 - 🌱 <b><ins>Open to new opportunities as Frontend Developer!</ins></b>
 - 🔮 Master's degree
-- 🥅 2020 Goals: Start to contribute Open Source projects
+- 🥅 2020 Goal: start contributing to Open Source projects
-- ⚡ Hobby: I'm the founder of a <b><a href="https://terraband.ru" title="TerrariuM [Heavy Metal Band] site">Heavy Metal band "TerratiuM"</a></b> [also vocalist, guitarist, composer and manager]
+- ⚡ Founder of the <b><a href="https://terraband.ru" title="TerrariuM [Heavy Metal Band] site">Heavy Metal band "TerratiuM"</a></b> [also vocalist, guitarist, composer and manager]

 <h3 align="center">Feel free to contact me:</h3>
 <p align="center">